 Optional Family Orientation runs concurrently to the first day of each session of New Student Orientation.
+Registration for Family Orientation is part of your student's registration form.
 Check-in for Family Orientation occurs at the same time as New Student Orientation between 7:30am – 8:30am in Baker Hall.
 We recommend students and family members check-in by 8:15am so your student has time to set up his/her room and enjoy our continental breakfast prior to the Welcome Session at 9am.
 Family Orientation wraps up around 5pm – students will remain on campus for dinner, additional sessions, and will spend the night in one of our residence halls.
-If you drive to campus, parking will be available in our West Lot and our Parker Street Lot.

 Tips for Helping Your New Student